plan2net/webp/README.md

 Make sure that there are no other rules that already apply to the specified image formats and prevent further execution!

+# Logging

+If something does not work as expected take a look at the log file.
+Every problem is logged to the TYPO3 log (since version 2.0), normally found in `var/log/typo3_*.log`

 # Removing processed files

 You can remove the created .webp files at any time within the TYPO3 CMS backend.